 Our planet has provided us with an abundance of natural resources.
-But we have not utilized them responsibly and currently consume far beyond what our planet can provide.
+But we have not used them responsibly and we currently consume far beyond what our planet can provide.
 We must learn how to use and produce in sustainable ways that will reverse the harm that we have inflicted on the planet.

 The goal 12 is divided into eleven targets to create action for responsible consumption and production.